When 265 Irish service members defected from the US to Mexico

 A battalion of around 265 Irish service members in the US Army once defected to the Mexican Army when the two countries went to war over Texas in the mid-19th century.

-For this band of Irish immigrant soliders, however, the conflict wasn't worth fighting for and they soon deserted their posts and joined forces with the Mexican Army south of the border.
+For this band of Irish immigrant soldiers, however, the conflict wasn't worth fighting for and they soon deserted their posts and joined forces with the Mexican Army south of the border.

 It seems as though the 265 men were the targets of Mexican propaganda prior to their defection.